-In order to efficiently serve the growing demand of its customers and at the same time cope with the trend of industry movement to suburban and rural locations often remote from existing rail facilities, the railroads are placing increasing importance on intermodal facilities.
+In order to efficiently serve the growing demand of its customers, railroads are placing increasing importance on intermodal facilities.
+Additionally, the need to cope with the industry trend of locating facilities in suburban and rural locations often remote from existing rail facilities, further exacerbates the need for intermodal facilities.
 Development of domestic containerization by railroads is consistent with the trend toward more diverse points of origin and destination, shipment of smaller units, and the need for more rapid service.